Appdynamics/voltdb-monitoring-extension/README.md

    For more info on securing VoltDB please visit http://voltdb.com/docs/UsingVoltDB/ChapSecurity.php#SecurityHowItWorks

-###Enabling Jsonp
+###Enabling Json interface
 If you want to fetch stats using REST API, you must enable json interface.
-You do this by adding the following lines to depmoyment.xml
+You do this by adding the following lines to deployment.xml

  ~~~~
  <httpd enabled="true">